CALL US TO HELP YOU CREATE YOUR DREAM HOLIDAY

 Or enter your phone number and let us call you back.

 Beginning in Havana and striking east into the lesser-explored heartlands of Cuba, our extended private tour takes in the beaches of Cayo Santa María, the historical sites of Camaguey and Bayamo, and the intoxicating atmosphere of Santiago de Cuba.
-Enjoy intimate dining at paladares - small family-run restaurants that are transforming the reputation of Cuban cuisine - and stay at some of the island’s best hotels, including the luxurious new Paradisus Río de Oro on Playa Esmeralda.
+Enjoy intimate dining at paladares (small family-run restaurants that are transforming the reputation of Cuban cuisine), and stay at some of the island’s best hotels, including the luxurious Paradisus Río de Oro on Playa Esmeralda.

-Day 1 On arrival into Havana International Airport, you will be met and transferred to the Saratoga Hotel in Old Havana.
+Day 1 On arrival into Havana International Airport, you will be met and transferred to the Saratoga Hotel or Iberostar Parque Central in Old Havana.
 You'll enjoy a welcome drink and a short briefing with your guide.

 Day 2 After breakfast, visit El Capitolio, the impressive pre-Revolution seat of the Cuban Government.
 Nearby horse-drawn carriages will take you via Calle Prado to the Cathedral Square, where you will begin a walking tour.
 Your guide will point out the key sites, including the Palacio de los Capitanes Generales (the former official residence of the governors of Havana), Hemingway's favourite haunts in Old Havana and El Castillo de la Real Fuerza, a stone fortress on the western side of the harbour, dating back to 1562.
 Enjoy lunch with live music at the Plaza de Armas, the city's main square, before a visit to the Fundación Havana Club, where you can learn about this famous Cuban rum.
 The rest of your afternoon is at leisure.
 This evening you will be picked up from your hotel for a tour in a classic American car into the world of the 1950s - Revolution Square, the Malecón esplanade and the legendary Hotel Nacional where you will learn all about the Mafia.
 Then on to the famous 5th Avenue, the former upper class residential area of Miramar, where the beautiful mansions and the renovated Club Havana still remind you of bygone American times.
 After dinner at an atmospheric restaurant such as La Esperanza or La Cocina de Liliam, it's time for a night of cabaret at the world famous La Tropicana, a journey through the history of Cuban music and dance.